-The Psychology Section is a vibrant and innovative group of over 30 clinicians, researchers, and clinical scientists who are devoted to improving the lives of our patients through comprehensive assessment, consultation, psychotherapy, research, administration, and teaching.
-Faculty members of the Division serve on numerous committees throughout the Department, medical center, and university and are members of state and national committees, have federally funded research programs, publish, and serve on editorial boards of some of the top journals in their fields.
+The Psychology Section is a vibrant and innovative group of over 30 clinicians, researchers, and clinical scientists who are devoted to improving the lives of our patients through comprehensive assessment, consultation, evidence-based psychotherapy, research, administration, and teaching.
+Faculty members of the Division serve on numerous committees throughout the Department, medical center, and university and are members of state and national organizations, have federally funded research programs, publish, and serve on editorial boards of some of the top journals in their fields.
 Psychologists from the Department hold key administrative positions both within the Department and the College of Medicine.
 It is our hope that interns will benefit from having faculty role models of this caliber.

 The internship is composed of three tracks: Clinical Health Psychology, Adult Psychopathology, and Neuropsychology/Neuroscience.
 In addition to these tracks, interns have the opportunity to select from elective experiences which allow them to engage in research and/or broaden and personalize their training experience.

-Clinical Health Psychology Track: This track is composed of 4 rotations which include Behavioral Cardiology, Pain and Mental Health, Transplant Psychology, and Women's Behavioral Health.
-Interns spend 2 days per week in two rotations for 6 months and then switch to the alternate rotations.
+Clinical Health Psychology Track: This track is composed of four rotations which include Behavioral Cardiology, Pain and Mental Health, Transplant Psychology, and Women's Behavioral Health.
+Interns spend two days per week in two rotations for 6 months and then switch to the alternate rotations.
 Services are provided in both outpatient and hospital based settings.
 One day per week is devoted to electives and didactic training.
 Two interns are selected for this track.

 Neuropsychology/Neuroscience: Each year we offer one adult Neuropsychology/Neuroscience Track position.
 Within this track, clinical neuropsychology training is emphasized.
 In keeping with our clinical science model, there is one day per week of protected time for the intern on this track to engage in clinical neuroscience research.
-Thus, the intern selected for this track spends three days in clinical neuropsychology training, one day in general psychology internship didactics, and one day in clinical neuroscience research.
+Thus, the intern selected for this track spends three days in clinical neuropsychology training, one day in general psychology internship didactics and electives, and one day in clinical neuroscience research.

 Supervision & Mentoring: In addition to spending a minimum of 10% of their time in face-to-face clinical supervision, interns select a faculty mentor.
 Mentors will focus on such issues as adjusting to a professional role, how to balance professional and personal life, negotiating the variety of challenges that can occur in the workplace, developing programmatic research, etc.